 Contributions receivable that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
-The discounts on those amounts are computed using 2.75 percent.
+The discounts on those amounts are computed using 2.75 percent for June 30, 2018 and 2017.
 Amortization of the discounts is included in contribution revenue.
 An allowance for uncollectible contributions is provided when evidence indicates amounts promised by donors may not be collectible.